HolidayOugi/Sma5hMusic-Extra/README.md

 ### What are CSK Packs and how are they different from normal music packs?

+The Standard legacy build option included in the original version of Sma5hMusic rebuilds the databases and message files from the ground up, appending the new additions to them.

+By contrast, the CSK build option generates a JSON file containing all of the changes which are then to be patched in real-time while the game is booting up.

-Compared to a normal build, the CSK Music Packs have the following advantages:
+Compared to a standard build, the CSK Music Packs have the following advantages:

 * Compatible with other CSK Music Packs or mods that edit the prc database files.
 * Better load times with bigger music packs.